philbudden/dp203/session_window.md

 - A window type used in [streaming][streaming]

-- Group events that arrive at simlilr times
+- Group events that arrive at similar times

 - Filters out periods of time where there is no data

 - Windows are constantly being re-evaluated based on when events enter or exit the window

-- If, after a set period of time, no data has been recieved, a window will close and another will open
+- If, after a set period of time, no data has been received, a window will close and another will open

-- Each time a piece of data is recieved, the window will be held open longer
+- Each time a piece of data is received, the window will be held open longer

 - The maximum windows size is 7-days

-[streaming]: ./azure_streaming_analytics.md
+[streaming]: ./azure_stream_analytics.md